Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Manufacturing & Machine Tending

-Part handling, machine loading/unloading, and assembly tasks in automotive, electronics, and aerospace production.
-BMW Leipzig deployment focuses on high-voltage battery assembly and exterior component production.
+Part handling, machine loading/unloading, and assembly tasks.
+BMW Leipzig: high-voltage battery assembly and exterior component production.
+Schaeffler pilot: multi-machine station management with autonomous load, unload, and inspect cycles.

 Awareness